Negotiating a new agreement

 - representatives represent all employees and cover all parts of the organisation

-How an election should be run
+How to run an election

 The employer must ensure that any ballot is fair.
 For example:

-- the vote is open to everyone
+- the ballot is open to everyone

 - there's no pressure to vote for anyone in particular